The Hunting of the Snark

-The Hunting of the Snark, subtitled An Agony in 8 Fits, is a poem by the English writer Lewis Carroll.
+The Hunting of the Snark, subtitled An Agony, in Eight Fits, is a poem by the English writer Lewis Carroll.
 It is typically categorised as a nonsense poem.
 Written between 1874 and 1876, it borrows the setting, some creatures, and eight portmanteau words from Carroll's earlier poem "Jabberwocky" in his children's novel Through the Looking-Glass (1871).

+Macmillan published The Hunting of the Snark in the United Kingdom at the end of March 1876, with nine illustrations by Henry Holiday.
+It had mixed reviews from reviewers, who found it strange.
+The first printing of the poem consisted of 10,000 copies.
+There were two reprints by the conclusion of the year; in total, the poem was reprinted 17 times between 1876 and 1908.
+The poem also has been adapted for musicals, movies, opera, plays, and music.

 The narrative follows a crew of ten trying to hunt the Snark, a creature which may turn out to be a highly dangerous Boojum.
-The only crewmember to find the Snark quietly vanishes, leading the narrator to explain that the Snark was a Boojum after all.
-The poem is dedicated to young Gertrude Chataway, whom Carroll met at the English seaside town Sandown in the Isle of Wight in 1875.
+The only crew member to find the Snark quietly vanishes, leading the narrator to explain that the Snark was a Boojum after all.

+Carroll dedicated the poem to young Gertrude Chataway, whom he met in the English seaside town Sandown on the Isle of Wight in 1875.
 Included with many copies of the first edition of the poem was Carroll's religious tract, An Easter Greeting to Every Child Who Loves "Alice".

+Various meanings in the poem have been proposed, among them existential angst, an allegory for tuberculosis, and a mockery of the Tichborne case.

-The Hunting of the Snark was published by Macmillan in the United Kingdom in March 1876, with illustrations by Henry Holiday.
-It had mixed reviews from reviewers, who found it strange.
-The first printing of The Hunting of the Snark consisted of 10,000 copies.
-There were two reprintings by the conclusion of the year; in total, the poem was reprinted 17 times between 1876 and 1908.
-Carroll often denied knowing the meaning behind the poem; however, in an 1896 reply to one letter, he agreed with one interpretation of the poem as an allegory for the search for happiness.
+While Carroll denied knowing the meaning behind the poem, he agreed in an 1897 reply to a reader's letter with an interpretation of the poem as an allegory for the pursuit of happiness.
 Henry Holiday, the illustrator of the poem, considered the poem a "tragedy".
-Scholars have found various meanings in the poem, among them existential angst, an allegory for tuberculosis, and a mockery of the Tichborne case.
-The Hunting of the Snark has been adapted for musicals, opera, plays, and music.